stefanoverna/graphql8/guides/errors/execution_errors.md

 index: 1
 ---

-The GraphQL specification [allows for a top-level `"errors"` key](http://facebook.github.io/graphql/October2016/#sec-Errors) in the response which may contain information about what went wrong during execution.
+The GraphQL8 specification [allows for a top-level `"errors"` key](http://facebook.github.io/graphql8/October2016/#sec-Errors) in the response which may contain information about what went wrong during execution.
 For example:

 ```ruby
 {